 - How Do We Know When Something Called “Probiotic” Is Really a Probiotic?
 A Guideline for Consumers and Health Care Professionals (2009).

-- Probiotics: Their potential benefit to human health.
-Journal of the council for agriculture science and technology 2011 Saunders M, Gibson, Gill A. Oct 2011.
+- Saunders M: Probiotics: Their potential benefit to human health.
+J of the council for ag science and tech 2011 Oct 2011.

 - Chiang S et al. Antiosteoporotic effects of Lactobacillus -fermented soy skim milk on bone mineral density and the microstructure of femoral bone in ovariectomized mice.
 J Agric Food Chem.
 2011, 27; 59(14):7734-42